London Ontario Live Arts Festival

 The London Ontario Live Arts Festival also known as LOLA Fest, was an arts festival which took place in downtown London, Ontario, Canada, in the third week of September, from 2006 to 2010.
 It began as a one-day street festival in 2006 and expanded to the three-day format in 2007.
-The festival was founded by Andrew Francis; LOLA 2007 and LOLA 2008 were curated by Ian Doig-Phaneuf (music) and Paul Walde (visual art).
+The festival was founded by Andrew Francis; LOLA 2007, LOLA 2008, LOLA 2009, and LOLA 2010 were curated by Ian Doig-Phaneuf (music) and Paul Walde (visual art and Artistic Director).

 LOLA was an imaginative live arts festival with contributions from well-known and emerging artists; it included large-scale projections on building exteriors, outdoor advertising space, neon signage, street theatre and generative art projects by international artists, plus interactive drama, musical and dance performances, and the involvement of major organizations from around the country.